 It's important to cover the basic terminology, and its corresponding functionality, that RxJS contains before proceeding to real examples.
-In the video above we cover the general idea of observable sequences with marble diagrams, and how the following topics interact with that.

 You usually won't interact with the Observer object directly, as you'll likely interact with a Subject instead (which we cover below), but it's important to know what it does.